sgzmd/blog/content/posts/korean-digital-ecosystem-part-i.md

 It will definitely take more than one post to describe my experience in Korea.
 The areas I want to go through are, in no particular order:

 - Korean payment systems and their [lack of] integration with global standards.
-- The banking system – where hyper-efficiency falls flat, hard, face-first—aka the "Korean banking Byzantine nightmare".
+- The banking system – where hyper-efficiency falls flat, hard, face-first - aka the "Korean banking Byzantine nightmare".
 - Maps, navigation, and global services – or, *WHY NO GOOGLE?*
 - Surviving without English – and why Android &gt;&gt; iPhone every single time (sneak peek: because of built-in translation).
 - Real-name verification for every sneeze – aka the "Korean Privacy Nightmare".